Contraction of surfaces in hyperbolic space and in sphere: Introduction

-To prove the curvature pinching estimate in $\mathbb{S}^3$, we use the same test function as in Euclidean case \cite{Andrews-Chen2012,Schulze2006}.
-That is, we use the function $G$ defined in \eqref{s1:G1}.
-The evolution equation for $G$ has both the zero order terms and gradient terms.
+To prove the curvature pinching estimate in $\mathbb{S}^3$, we use the same test function $G$ defined in \eqref{s1:G1} as in Euclidean case \cite{Andrews-Chen2012,Schulze2006}.
+The evolution equation of $G$ has both the zero order terms and gradient terms.
 Since the function $G$ is the same one as in Euclidean case used in \cite{Andrews-Chen2012,Schulze2006}, the analysis of the gradient terms would be similar with the Euclidean case.
 We will apply the estimate of gradient terms in \cite{Schulze2006} directly here for the flow by powers of mean curvature in the sphere.
-However, the estimate of the gradient terms in \cite{Andrews-Chen2012} for the flow by powers of Gauss curvature is carried out using the Gauss map parametrization of the flow: The flow of surfaces in Euclidean space $\mathbb{R}^3$ is equivalent to a scalar parabolic equation on the sphere $\mathbb{S}^2$ for the support function of the evolving surfaces.
+However, the estimate of the gradient terms in \cite{Andrews-Chen2012} for the flow by powers of Gauss curvature is carried out using the Gauss map parametrization of the flow: The flow of strictly convex closed surfaces in Euclidean space $\mathbb{R}^3$ is equivalent to a scalar parabolic equation on the sphere $\mathbb{S}^2$ for the support function of the evolving surfaces.
 This parametrization is not available in the sphere case.
 Instead we prove our estimate using the calculation on the evolving surfaces directly.
 Moreover, due to the positive curvature of the ambient space $\mathbb{S}^3$ we have a good sign for the zero order terms.
-Thus the maximum principle can be applied to give the monotonicity of the function $G$.
+Thus the maximum principle can be applied to give the monotonicity of $G$.
 The details will be given in \S \ref{sec:S}.